Juanduino/S4_CurvePlanner/README.md

 }

-And in the void setup()
+//And in the void setup()

- ....

   planner.linkMotor(&motor);

   commander.add('G', doPlanner, "Motion Planner");

   commander.add('M', MPlanner, "Motion Planner");

- ....

-  Here is a example of a loop that will run the planner on every tick.
+//Here is a example of a loop that will run the planner on every tick.

    // main FOC algorithm function